robenkleene/design-references/after-effects/after-effects-guides.md

 ## More

-Below the viewport, there's an icon that represents `Choose grid and guide options`, there's several built-in options under this, including `Proportional Grid`, which is useful for a quick grid.
+Below the viewport, there's an icon that represents `Choose grid and guide options`, there's several built-in options under this:

+- `Proportional Grid`: Useful for a quick grid